 Description: This course presents an overview of methods for designing residential, business and institutional interiors.
 Topics taught include the functions and responsibilities of the interior designer as distinguished from other practitioners in the field, space selection, analysis and planning, scale drawing, projections, furniture layouts.
 Average Materials Cost: \$225.

-SUNY GEN ED-n/a; NCC GEN ED-n/a
+GEN ED-n/a